hhvm/user-documentation/admin-deploy.md

    $ hhvm vendor/bin/phpunit
    ```

-3. After making one or more updates, you will want to push to AWS.
-From your checkout, push to staging with:
+3. Assuming there are no issues with the build or tests, from your checkout, push to staging on AWS with:

    ```
    $ bin/deploy-to-staging.sh